Wobblyyyy/Pathfinder2/pathfinder2-geometry/readme.md

 # pathfinder2-geometry

 Geometry!
 My favorite.
 It might not be yours, but it's certainly mine.
 The memories I have of 9th grade geometry class... man, those were the days, am I right?
-Of course I'm right, I always am.
+Of course, I'm right, I always am.

 Anyways.
 Pathfinder2's geometry package contains some rather extensive classes and methods for anything geometry related.
 Well, not anything, actually, but just about.
 The core concepts of the geometry package revolve around points